Two streams of urine?

 Speaking of treatment… only your primary health care provider can evaluate your urinary situation to tell you exactly why you've got a split stream.
 Your provider may diagnose a treatable condition.
 There's also a chance that s/he will tell you it's a harmless quirk.
 Maintaining a good, communicative relationship with your health care provider is a great idea.

 Looking at your second question about the right time to begin screening for prostate cancer, for the average guy, without a family history of prostate issues, doctors recommend beginning screening around age 50.
-For people, like you, with some family history, it's a good idea to begin screening around age 40.
-Also, doctors recommend that African American men, with or without family history, begin screening around age 40 because African American men have a higher risk of developing prostate cancer than Caucasian men.
-Keep in mind that only 2% of prostate cancer cases occur in men under age 56.
+For people, like you, with some family history, it's a good idea to begin screening around age 45.
+Also, doctors recommend that African American men, with or without family history, begin screening around age 45 because African American men have a higher risk of developing prostate cancer than Caucasian men.
+Keep in mind that the rate of prostate cancer in individuals under 40 is one in 10,000, but that rate jumps to 1 in 38 between the ages of 40 and 49.
 So, you've got quite some time until you get into the "risky" ages for prostate cancer.
 Still, keep in mind that new research and guidelines are frequently rolled out and your health care provider will let you know if, and when, you should be screened.

-To schedule an appointment to talk about your risk for prostate cancer and for an evaluation of your urinary situation, you could call x4-2284 or log into Open Communicator, if you're a
+To schedule an appointment to talk about your risk for prostate cancer and for an evaluation of your urinary situation, you could contact your primary health care provider, school health center, or other local health care center for a workup or referrals.